ImShyMike/Eryx/README.md

 [license]: https://github.com/ImShyMike/Eryx/blob/main/LICENSE

 ## What is Eryx?
- Eryx is a decently fast simple dynamically typed programming language similar to javascript/python.
+ Eryx is a decently fast and simple dynamically typed programming language similar to javascript/python.

 > Why the name "Eryx"?